ARamirezMarti/Code-Katas/README.md

 ## Javascript  Katas

-In this repository you will see the solutions for the Katas
+In this repository you will see the solutions for the Katas in Code Wars

 ### Kyu 7
 * [*16+18=214*](Javascript/Kuy7/16%2B18%3D214).